 - Meaningful Name/Names to Run Away from Really Fast:

 - "Blood Stalk" is a very fitting name for a hunter like him.
 It also fits the Evilutionary Biologist traits of Faust, as "foundation bloodstock" is a term referring to animals that are used to create new breeds of their species.

-- The reveal of what he really is also makes it meaningful: Evolt is from a race of Planet Looters called the Blood Tribe.
+- The reveal of what he really is also makes it meaningful: Evolto is from a race of Planet Looters called the Blood Tribe.
 Thus planets or species he comes across can be considered stock for the Blood Tribe.

-- Evolt is a play on evolution and revolt.
-Evolt's plan involves tricking the heroes into evolving to higher levels, as well as rapidly transitioning through forms himself, and he ultimately revolts against everyone including the last three members of his own race other than himself.
+- Evolto is a play on evolution and revolt.
+Evolto's plan involves tricking the heroes into evolving to higher levels, as well as rapidly transitioning through forms himself, and he ultimately revolts against everyone including the last three members of his own race other than himself.
 The other meaning for revolt is also apt, as he is irredeemably vile and either horrifies or enrages everyone who knows of him.

 - Multilayer Façade: He is revealed to be Soichi, and then revealed to actually be an evil spirit from Mars possessing him.